-Inhaled The material can cause respiratory irritation in some persons.
+Inhaled Inhalation of aerosols (mists, fumes), generated by the material during the course of normal handling, may produce toxic effects; these may be fatal.
+The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
 Ingestion Accidental ingestion of the material may be harmful; animal experiments indicate that ingestion of less than 150 gram may be fatal or may produce serious damage to the health of the individual.
-Skin Contact This material can cause inflammation of the skin on contact in some persons.
-The material may accentuate any pre-existing dermatitis condition Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Skin Contact Skin contact is not thought to produce harmful health effects (as classified under EC Directives using animal models).
+Systemic harm, however, has been identified following exposure of animals by at least one other route and the material may still produce health damage following entry through wounds, lesions or abrasions.
+Open cuts, abraded or irritated skin should not be exposed to this material.
+Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Eye This material can cause eye irritation and damage in some persons.
+Eye If applied to the eyes, this material causes severe eye damage.
 Chronic Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
 Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
-Ample evidence from experiments exists that there is a suspicion this material directly reduces fertility.
 Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.